Rakaneth/rltut2018/DEVLOG.md

 ## 7/26/18

 FINALLY finished basic combat.
 The player can now run around and eat the various denizens of the forest.
-This catches me up to Week 3.
+This catches me up to Week 4.
+Added inventory and player mixins (which only the player will use).

+### Range

+Only NPCs will have range (werewolf hunters).
+With my composition-based design, though, it should not be difficult to extend this to the player at need.

 ## 7/24/18